prisma/specs/errors/Readme.md

 This is an exhaustive report containing all relevant information about the error.

-**Please post this report as a GitHub issue so we can fix the problem: https://github.com/prisma/lift/issues** 🙏
+**Please post this report as a GitHub issue and also attach `prisma-error-TIMESTAMP.zip` so we can fix the problem: https://github.com/prisma/lift/issues** 🙏

 ## Stack trace

 ${stacktrace}

 ## System info